brockmuellers/brockmuellers.github.io/assets/resume/README.md

 There must be a `resume.json` file in this directory.

-To compile via line: `lualatex -synctex=1 -interaction=nonstopmode "resume_simple".tex`
+To compile via line: `lualatex -synctex=1 -interaction=nonstopmode "resume".tex`